Bicycle and Pedestrian Transportation Plan Update

 Project Description

 Palo Alto has been at the forefront of bicycle and pedestrian transportation planning since the early 1980’s, when the City developed the nation’s first bicycle boulevard on Bryant Street.
-The City’s existing Bicycle and Pedestrian Transportation Plan (BPTP), adopted in 2012, built upon those extensive planning and design efforts, and the 2025 update will continue the legacy of innovative active transportation planning.
-The new Plan Update effort will reflect community needs and desires, consider recent trends in cycling and bicycle technology, and address changes in bicycle and pedestrian planning and design.
-The BPTP Update is grant funded by the Metropolitan Transportation Commission's (MTC) Transportation Development Act 3 program.
+The 2026 Bicycle and Pedestrian Transportation Plan (BPTP) Update continues this legacy by building upon the extensive work of the previous 2012 BPTP and will guide the next decade of bicycle and pedestrian improvements in the city.
+The 2026 BPTP Update is grant funded by the Metropolitan Transportation Commission's (MTC) Transportation Development Act 3 program.

 Vision Statement